jinalprashArr/Induction-/README.md

 He also informed us about the **SWAYAM program**, a free online learning platform where students can access quality courses taught by IIT professors, helping us build strong knowledge and career foundations.

+ # 🏫DAY 7:-
+ *(7th AUGUST-thursday)*

+## 📑Table of Contents
+1.📚 Lecture on Student Welfare (Dr. Parminder Singh)

+2.🎥 Digital Marketing Club Introduction (Dr. Amit Kamra)

+3.📝 Lecture on Conduction of Examination (Dr. Randhir Singh)

+4.🍱 Lunch Break & Campus Exploration

+5.➕ Maths Lecture (Prof. Rajbir Kaur)

+6.🗣️ English Lecture

+ ## LECTURE ON STUDENT WELFARE
+ *(DR.PARMINDER SINGH)*
+ ### 9:30-10:30

+Dr. Parminder Singh briefed us about the various facilities provided by the college, especially for students who are in need.
+He emphasized the importance of maintaining discipline, college decorum, and a respectful environment.
+He also explained rules and expectations we must follow during our stay here.
+Additionally, he motivated us to actively seek help from the welfare department whenever required.

+---

+## DIGITAL MARKETING CLUB
+*(DR.AMIT KAMRA)*
+### 10:30-11:30

+Dr. Amit Kamra, head of the DMC Club, introduced us to the Digital Marketing Club, which works on creative content like college videos, promotional reels, and editing competitions.
+It provides an exciting platform for students interested in Photoshop, Canva, and other design tools.
+He also encouraged participation in inter-branch contests and highlighted how the club boosts our skills and builds a strong digital presence for the college.

+---

+## LECTURE ON CONDUCTION OF EXAMINATION
+ *(DR.RANDHIR SINGH)*
+ ### 11:30-12:30

+ This session covered examination rules and evaluation criteria.
+Dr. Randhir Singh explained that 75% attendance is mandatory, and club participation adds value to internal assessments.
+He also guided us on accessing results, exam schedules, and university updates via official portals.
+It was a useful and informative session for academic clarity.

+---

+ ## BREAK
+### 12:30-1:30

+We had our lunch and took time to explore more of the campus.
+We visited the college library and found a vast collection of academic resources and books.
+The atmosphere was peaceful and ideal for study.
+The campus tour was refreshing and gave us a deeper appreciation of the college environment.

+---

+## MATHS LECTURE
+### 1:30-2:30

+Prof. Rajbir Kaur interacted with us about the mathematical concepts we had learned in Class 12.
+It was a light but engaging session where she asked us questions and gave a preview of the syllabus ahead.
+She ensured everyone felt comfortable and understood the foundation for the upcoming lessons.

+---

+## ENGLISH LECTURE
+### 2:30-3:30

+In this session, we were introduced to the English syllabus and marking scheme for the semester.
+Each student was given a chance to introduce themselves again.
+The professor focused on improving our confidence and communication skills while providing helpful feedback to those who were nervous.
+It was a positive and encouraging environment.